blakeb211/third_game/0README.md

   src directory for source files

   Engine changes
-    add a "free voxels" vector that broken off pixels can move to with a timer for their lifetime add hit boxes and only check against those -> if those intersect then do voxel-by-voxel checking
+    add hit boxes and only check against those -> if those intersect then do voxel-by-voxel checking

 NOTES: